Rails best practices

 Fromheader and email in the

-Reply-Towhen delivering email on behalf of the app's users
+Reply-Towhen delivering an email on behalf of the app's users

-- Don't use before_actions for setting instance variables, use them only for changing application flow, such as redirecting if a user is not authenticated.
+- Don't use before_actions for setting instance variables.
+Use them only for changing the application flow, such as redirecting if a user is not authenticated.